UEF-SmartSleepLab/sleeplab-format/docs/contributing.md

 hatch publish -r test
 ```

-Finally publish to PyPI with:
+If the TestPyPI package is OK, publish to PyPI with:
 ```bash
 hatch publish
 ```